mayakraft/math-for-artists/03/index.md

 ### 2D

-the simplest shape is a triangle. so much to be said about them, details next class.
+the simplest shape is a triangle. so much to be said about them, details in next class.

 the next simplest is the quadrilaterals which immediately introduces possibility for self-intersection (bowtie).
 This is one reason triangles are so special, we can make a lot of assumptions about them.
 Quads have families: parallelograms, trapezoids...
 Once we get to pentagons, things get complex fast and it's much easier if we focus on [regular polygons](https://en.wikipedia.org/wiki/Regular_polygon).
+One quick observation we can make is that there are concave and convex polygons (we like to focus on convex).

-Why does a square tessellate space so well? [cross polytopes](https://en.wikipedia.org/wiki/Cross-polytope)
+Why does a square tessellate space so well?
+(Answer to come later, when we talk about the octahedron- [cross polytopes](https://en.wikipedia.org/wiki/Cross-polytope))

 ### 3D